 Top-of-the-range SUVs and other luxury vehicles hurtle from one air-conditioned destination to the next.
 Stopping at the camel market, I ponder the fate of these sultry-eyed beasts of burden.
 Now redundant as transport thanks to the burgeoning motor industry, they are now used for meat, racing and – I kid you not – beauty competitions.
 I ponder the ignominy of winning the Miss Comely Camel title one day and ending up under a slice of onion the next.

-As we drive through a forest of skyscrapers and glinting glass-plated monoliths, our Nepalese guide, Budhi Shrestha, tells us only 20 percent of the people in Doha are local in a population of around 1,5 million.
+As we drive through a forest of skyscrapers and glinting glass-plated monoliths, our Nepalese guide, Budhi Shrestha, tells us only 20% of the people in Doha are local in a population of around 1,5 million.
 The rest are foreigners who were brought to Qatar to help build the mega malls, cultural venues and high-rise hotels that stand like sentinels against the encroaching desert.

 My room on the 20th floor of the 26-storey Mövenpick Tower and Suites overlooked the upwardly mobile skyline with its iconic hourglass-shaped Tornado Tower and glass skyscrapers.
 Perched at the southern tip of the Corniche is the Museum of Islamic Art, a cubic masterpiece designed by I M Pei, the Chinese-American architect.
-You approach via a grand ramp paved with pink-granite cobblestones and rows of palm trees.
-Admission is free.
+You approach via a ramp paved with pink-granite cobblestones and rows of palm trees.

 Who knew that despite his abundance of exquisite gems, Shah Jahan, the Mogul emperor and “renovator” of the Taj Mahal, wore a simple white jade pendant to cure his heartache on the death of his wife?
 The pendant is on display along with early Syrian glassware, Persian carpets, bejewelled daggers, zoomorphic incense burners, ceramics and Koranic calligraphy from the 6th to the 19th centuries.